 The first Italian Penicillin

 24th May 1947 saw the establishment of SPA (Società Prodotti Antibiotici) by Pharmacologist Dr. Rodolfo Ferrari and microbiologist Carlo Callerio.
 Now Italy had its own, domestic Penicillin, available both in vials and tablets as SUPERCILLIN and PRONTOCILLIN.

 A nation’s entire supply of Penicillin

 The death of their first trial patient through insufficient supply of Penicillin drove Florey, Chain, and their research assistant Heatley, forward with inspired momentum.
 Increasing production was an absolute necessity.

 We are in its second year as a Republic.
 The constituent assembly has written and voted to accept the new constitution, and president Alcide de Gasperi has formed a new government.

-Fleming was not only a Nobel prize winning scientific mind, he also had a real appreciation of art.
+Fleming was not only a Nobel prize-winning scientific mind, but he also had a real appreciation of art.
 Quite a capable artist himself, having a watercolour hung by the Royal Society of British Water Colour Artists, Fleming also experimented in the lab with pigment-producing microbes.

 Fleming’s shyness, his being, “not a great lecturer” as acknowledged by Allison, may in part account for the poor reception received at the first reading of the initial paper describing lysozyme.
 At this presentation in December 1921 held at the Medical Research Club, an exclusive audience of the leading medical practitioners, no questions were asked1.

 The second instalment of our 100 Years of Lysozyme series is now live.
 This week we discover how the abundance of Lysozyme in eggs was first discovered (hint: it wasn’t in the supermarket), and what this meant for Fleming’s extraction of tears using lemons.

 AVIDIN’s discovery came from the observation of dramatic biotin deficiency (Vitamin H, B7, or Co-enzyme R) in chicks fed a raw egg-white diet1.
 The conclusion made was that this ‘egg-white injury’ resulted from a component in the egg-white withholding Biotin from the chicks, a finding since repeated in organisms ranging from ants to rats2.